 • Reservable rooms in the library are available for use by American Fork City, its departments, and committees, without fee or deposit.
 Such use shall be reasonable and should be reserved in advance.

 • Study rooms (rooms 116, 215, and 219) will be made available, for reasonable periods of time, at no cost to any individual or group for study purposes.
 The Library will make every effort to see that student study needs are met.

 Click here to print PDF version of Room Rental Form Click here to print Word version of Room Rental Form

 • Long term reservations for monthly meetings may be made for six months at a time and up to six months in advance.
 Exception may be made for City agencies which are required to announce annual meeting notice.

-• Rooms will be assigned in order of receipt of paid reservation – whether by mail or in person.
+• Rooms will be assigned in order of receipt of paid reservation.

 FURNITURE AND CLEANUP